-When is the Stranger Things season 3 trailer out?
+When will Stranger Things season 3 be released?

-It arrived on March 20.
-And the two-minute preview is as much about the kids trying to grow up as it is about the good guys and girls fighting that evil, sticky monster.
+As for the two-minute preview that arrived on March 20, the story is as much about the kids trying to grow up as it is about the good guys and girls fighting that evil, sticky monster.

-It begins with Dustin (Gaten Matarazzo) who just returned from camp to get freaked out by his own creepily superpowered toys, which appear to be answering to a higher power.
+It began with Dustin (Gaten Matarazzo) who just returned from camp to get freaked out by his own creepily superpowered toys, which appear to be answering to a higher power.

 But it’s not all crushes at the Independence Day party.
 It looks like Eleven will be taking at least one interdimensional trip, the Upside Down is back for more, and people are stressing.
 It’s noteworthy that the song that plays is The Who’s “Baba O’Riley,” a.k.a.
 Teenage Wasteland widely considered to be a protest song criticizing the Vietnam War for laying waste to teen life.

 But whatever the kids are up against, they’ll get by with a little help from their friends.

 And the Stranger Things season 3 teaser did supply some strange and stranger messages that snap up onscreen.
 The blink-and-you-miss-it phrases like “when blue and yellow meet in the west,” theorized to be a reference to the shopping mall’s clock and a program called “SilverCat feeds” flashing on an old fashioned black and green computer seem to suggest governmental corruption.